Frequently asked questions

 How do I use the downloader?

-Copy the full video link (or just the ID) from YouTube or Vimeo and paste it into the input box on the home page.
+Copy the full video link (or just the ID) from YouTube or Vimeo and paste it into the box on the home page.

 What should a YouTube thumbnail look like?